The concept of PCNZ was born out of the inaugural 2012 Te Hono Primary Sector Bootcamp, now Te Hono, held at Stanford University in the United States.

 Gaining market insights for lower cost and risk

 Market knowledge is a valuable commodity in relation to the value chain and customers.
 As an innovative business model for New Zealand, PCNZ SHG lowers the cost and risk of entry to China.
-The concept enables clients to provide a higher level of contact and locally- based liaison with their respective importers, wholesalers and customers.
+The concept enables clients to provide a higher level of and locally- based liaison with their respective importers, wholesalers and customers.
 Further, PCNZ SHG will grow relationships with Chinese authorities and New Zealand government agencies in China.

 Establishing a structure and project delivery resources